 Tow ball weight pushes down the rear of the tow vehicle – thereby increasing the weight on its rear tyres.
 A WDH, in effect, is a semi-flexible springy beam that levers back up the rear of the tow vehicle and levers down its front.
 In doing so, however, it reduces the imposed load on the tow vehicles rear tyres and partially restored it on its front tyres.
 Reducing the load on the tow vehicle’s rear tyres reduces their ‘cornering ability’.
 This is why a WDH limits cornering.

-The main failing (often overlooked) is that a WDH only addresses travel trailer down-force.
-It does not (and cannot) reduce the side forces imposed on the rear of the tow vehicle when the travel trailer yaws (sways).
+The main failing (often overlooked) is that a WDH only addresses caravan down-force.
+It does not (and cannot) reduce the side forces imposed on the rear of the tow vehicle when the caravan yaws (sways).
 If, as not uncommonly, fitting the WDH extends the hitch rear overhang, it makes those yaw forces even worse.

 The effect of yaw forces on the tow vehicle

 The yaw forces described above are imposed on the tow vehicle’s rear tyres.
 The WDH, however, has reduced the weight carried by those tow vehicle’s tyres.
 That reduced weight reduces those tyres ability to resist the yaw forces.